akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 -   Links to relevant Github branches, pull requests, and/or commits Screenshots of any available visualization (as appropriate)

--   Screenshot, links, or other documentation from the contractor’s project management system reflecting completed features, including number and percentage of completed sprint tasks (e.g. percentage of tasks completed)
+-   If applicable, screenshot, links, or other documentation from the contractor’s project management system reflecting completed features, including number and percentage of completed sprint tasks (e.g. percentage of tasks completed)

--   Ongoing access to the contractor’s project management tool to view development status
+-   If applicable, ongoing access to the contractor’s project management tool to view development status

  **Daily Operations**